Quantum Origin of Diffraction from Bright and Dark States: Detector-oriented basis for single-photon diffraction

-with the coefficients given by $c_n =e^{i(\beta - n\pi)}\,\frac{\sin(\beta - n\pi)}{\beta - n\pi}$, and $\beta = \frac{\pi b}{\lambda} \sin\theta $ is the normalized phase difference parameter.
-The normalization $\sum_{n} |c_n|^2 = 1$ confirms that the photons are redistributed among different basis states without loss.
+where $c_n=\langle \psi_n(\theta)|S\rangle$ ($\forall n$), and from Eqs. \eqref{eq6} and \eqref{eq14} one can obtain that $c_n = [e^{i(\beta - n\pi)} \sin(\beta - n\pi)]/(\beta - n\pi)$, where $\beta = (\pi b \sin\theta)/\lambda$ (see Appendix \ref{sec:C}).
+Here, the normalization condition $\sum_{n} |c_n|^2 = 1$ ensures that the probability is conserved, confirming that the photon states are entirely redistributed among the basis states without loss.
 This expansion recasts the diffraction process in terms of projection probabilities onto detector-defined bright and dark states.
 The correspondence with classical wave optics becomes evident in the bright-state projection.
 The detection probability $|c_0|^2 = [\sin(\beta)/\beta]^2$ exactly reproduces the classical single-slit diffraction profile $P(\theta)$.
 While the classical theory attributes this pattern to the interference of field amplitudes, the quantum description identifies it with the probability of detecting a photon that is in the bright mode, as illustrated in Fig.~\ref{Fig}.
 Moreover, our continuum model reveals an infinite-dimensional dark subspace, a direct consequence of the slit's finite width.
 This richness in dark states originates from the Fourier link between position at the slit and direction in the far field: any wave vector orthogonal to the bright mode forms a distinct dark state.
 Thus, a diffraction minimum simply indicates that if a photon is present, it would be found in the dark-state subspace, making it undetectable by a sensor coupled only to the bright mode.
 This unitary and basis-dependent description conserves photon number perfectly, demonstrating that at the dark regions, photons are not absent but rather undetectable, and that the diffraction pattern itself is an imprint of the detection process.

 In a single-slit diffraction system, the total photon number operator is defined by integrating over the entire slit width: $\hat{N}_{\text{total}} = \int_0^b \hat{a}^\dagger(x) \hat{a}(x) dx$.
 This operator represents a global property of the system, yielding the average number of photons in the entire quantum state.
 For a uniformly illuminated single-photon state $|S\rangle$, its expectation value $\langle S | \hat{N}_{\text{total}} | S \rangle = 1$, ensuring that one and only one photon is present in the system.
 Although the detection probability varies with angle to form the diffraction pattern, the total number of photons in the system is strictly conserved.
 The actual detection process, being local in nature, is governed by direction-dependent field operator expectation values, such as the first-order correlation function $G^{(1)}(\theta)$.
 Hence, while $\langle \hat{N}_{\text{total}} \rangle = 1$ describes the statement that “there is one photon in the system”, $G^{(1)}(\theta)$ answers the question: “what is the probability of detecting that photon at angle $\theta$?” (see Sec. \ref{sec:4} for more details) Even when switching from the position basis to the detector-oriented bright-dark state basis, this global conserved quantity remains unity.
 At the diffraction minima where the detection probability drops to zero, any photon present would be found in the dark states that are decoupled from the detector rather than being absent from the system.